wuzhiwyyx/RFMask-PUB/README.md

 # RFMask
-RFMask: A Simple Baseline for Human Silhouette Segmentation with Radio Signals
+This responsitory contains the code of paper [*RFMask: A Simple Baseline for Human Silhouette Segmentation with Radio Signals*](https://ieeexplore.ieee.org/abstract/document/9793363) which has been accepted by IEEE transactions on Multimedia as regular paper.

 ## Install

 ```
+conda env create -f environment.yaml
 pip install -r requirements.txt
 ```